Angela Merkel, Jair Bolsonaro discuss aid for Amazon in 'productive' conversation | DW | 30.08.2019

 The pair also spoke about the situation in Venezuela, according to a government spokesman in Berlin.

-Despite the pleasantries between the two leaders, Bolsonaro was less enthusiastic about European relations as he said earlier on Friday that the continent has "nothing to teach" Brazil about preserving the environment.
+Despite the pleasantries between the two leaders, Bolsonaro was less enthusiastic about European relations when he said earlier on Friday that the continent has "nothing to teach" Brazil about preserving the environment.

 His comments come in the wake of a verbal spat with French President Emmanuel Macron.
 Following disagreements over green policies and "disrespectful" remarks about Macron's wife, Bolsonaro said "our dear Macron" would have to retract remarks relating to Brazil's sovereignty over the Amazon before he would speak to him.